 As evening draws in, the steep climb up Ta Keo (east of the Victory Gate) is a good alternative to the usually packed sunset-gazing spot of Phnom Bakeng.
 Alternatively, if you have a few days to spare, use these busy hours, when everyone else is jostling for elevation, to hire a tuk-tuk and head off in search of some of the smaller sites – you might well get them entirely to yourself.

-his US$24 million North Korea-owned-and-run museum contains giant, sweeping paintings and 3D murals depicting Angkor’s heyday (802-1431).
+Finally, avoid everyone at Angkor Panorama Museum (at the crossroads of Road 60 and Apsara Road).
+TNormalhis US$24 million North Korea-owned-and-run museum contains giant, sweeping paintings and 3D murals depicting Angkor’s heyday (802-1431).
 But the museum opened at the turn of the year and crowds have reportedly been sparse – surely the Glorious Leader can’t have got it wrong?
-SEE THIS SITE:

-Bagan, Myanmar (Burma) – containing more than 2,500 Buddhist temples in various states of ruin, this site it best explored by bicycle or (more lazily) hot air balloon.
+Also try: Bagan, Myanmar (Burma) – containing more than 2,500 Buddhist temples in various states of ruin, this site it best explored by bicycle or (more lazily) hot air balloon.
 Plus, arrive early to bag a spot atop one of the larger temples at sunset – things get “pushy” fast.

-Hemmed in by volcanoes, paddies and limestone cliffs, the setting for Central Java’s 8th-century Borobudur temple has drama to match its history.
+Hemmed in by volcanoes, paddies and limestone cliffs, the setting for Central Java’s eighth century Borobudur temple has drama to match its history.
 The hilltop site has weathered volcanic eruptions, subsidence and even a terrorist bombing, but remains the largest Buddhist temple on Earth – built from around two million blocks of lava rock.

-Stick around a few days, though, to explore the area’s villages and temples – Borobudur was just one link in a 4km-long chain of Buddhist sites.
-Mendut Temple especially is worth a visit for its magnificent 3m-high Buddha, while open meditation and chanting sessions are held in its adjoining monastery.
-SEE THE SITE:
+Stick around a few days, though, to explore the area’s villages and temples – Borobudur was just one link in a four kilometres-long chain of Buddhist sites.
+Mendut Temple especially is worth a visit for its magnificent three metres-high Buddha, while open meditation and chanting sessions are held in its adjoining monastery.

-Pha That Luang, Vientiane, Laos – this gold-covered, 45m-high stupa is an iconic symbol of Buddhism in Laos, and legend has it that missionaries enclosed a reliquary of the Buddha inside.
+Also try: Pha That Luang, Vientiane, Laos – this gold-covered, 45m-high stupa is an iconic symbol of Buddhism in Laos, and legend has it that missionaries enclosed a reliquary of the Buddha inside.

 Most visitors to Thailand in search of tigers up close head to Khao Yai National Park (also UNESCO listed).
 For something less crowded, go west to Uthai Thani Province.
 Here, spread along the Thai-Burmese border, lies the twin wildlife sanctuaries of Thungyai and Huai Kha Khaeng – a far less polished vision of nature.